-The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 35 of 88
+The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 38 of 91

-Company and improvements based on customer input will be developed and implemented during the spring and summer of 2021.
-Changes for 2022 The Company will allow some tuning measures to be implemented without pre-approval, provided baseline conditions are documented sufficiently to withstand M&V scrutiny.
-The Company will begin funding MBCx set-up costs to mitigate risk to customers adopting these systems.
-Customers that take advantage of set-up incentives will receive reduced pay-for-performance rates and must sign a participation agreement (along with their system implementers) to help ensure measures identified are installed and savings are reported.
-The Company will develop an ESPO guidebook to help standardize the process of completing and documenting RCx savings calculations and classifying different measure types.
-This should assist customers and trade allies participating in the MBCx and System and Whole Building pathways.
 The Company is investigating the possibility of adding Low-Cost Tuning measures, including a CHP system tune-up as well as gas measures such as unit ventilator adjustments.
 This effort can only proceed if sufficiently broad savings calculations can be developed.

-The Company is exploring opportunities to improve the persistence of RCx measures for customers, revisiting measure life assumptions, and seeking to better integrate ESPO with other controls offerings.
-Rationale for Changes Increasing participation in the ESPO program is a major focus in 2022.
+The Company is exploring opportunities to improve the persistence of RCx measures for customers (e.g., building operator education efforts, controls reprogramming), revisiting measure life assumptions, and seeking to better integrate ESPO with other controls offerings.

+Rationale for Changes

+Increasing participation in the ESPO program is a major focus in 2022.
+Energy Management Systems (EMS) show the second-highest savings among Electric non-lighting measures in the Market Potential Study.
+Although ESPO is designed to improve the performance of existing systems, MBCx and Tuning investigations very often lead to the installation of new EMS equipment or reprogramming of controls treated as EMS' for program purposes (New Construction or Retrofit, depending on the situation).

 The option to waive pre-approval for tuning measures will enable building auditors/RCx agents to implement many measures in a single trip, eliminating the need for a return trip (and the associated cost and time lag).

-Set-up costs were identified as the primary barrier to broader MBCx adoption.
-The participation agreement will help ensure measures identified are installed and savings are reported, in part by clarifying roles and responsibilities and setting a high bar for system implementers.
+For MBCx, set-up costs were identified as the primary barrier to broader adoption.
+Implementation quality is also a significant barrier.
+The Company is developing a set of vendor qualifications to ensure quality implementation, as well as a customer agreement that will help ensure measures identified are installed and savings are reported.

-The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 36 of 88

 Calculating savings and classifying RCx and controls measures has posed a significant challenge for ESPO participants and created an administrative burden for program implementation staff.
 The guidebook will answer common questions and eliminate points of confusion.

+The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 39 of 91

 CHP tune-ups present a new savings opportunity.
 Likewise, program staff have suggested unit ventilators and other gas measures located in occupied building zones (as opposed to heating and cooling equipment located in mechanical rooms) frequently need significant tuning or repairs.
 This may be an excellent opportunity in schools.

 The Company currently claims short measure lifetimes from many ESPO measures, limiting the lifetime benefits.
-The Company has identified tactics to improve measure persistence in some cases (for example, HVAC system scheduling can be improved by ensuring building operators receive proper training and by programming certain resets.)
+The Company has identified tactics to improve measure persistence in some cases (for example, HVAC system scheduling can be improved by ensuring building operators receive proper training and by programming certain resets or functionality to ensure control sequences are not permanently overridden.)
 Also, numerous M&V studies in other utility jurisdictions have suggested significantly longer measure lifetimes than National Grid currently claims for ESPO measures.
-The ESPO initiative includes a number of technologies and end-uses Notes identified in the Market Potential Study, including boilers (steam and hot water), waste energy recovery, refrigeration, scheduling and set point optimization, energy management systems, and rooftop units.